nogibjj/djl_mini_project_7/README.md

 # Package a Python Script into a Command-Line Tool

+## Objective:
-Objective: package a Python command-line tool using setuptools, with communication to an external/internal databas
+Package a Python command-line tool using setuptools, with communication to an external/internal databas

-Requirements
-Package a Python script with setuptools or a similar tool Include a user guide on how to install and use the tool Include communication with an external or internal database (NoSQL, SQL, etc) [If you use Rust you can skip the DB part]

-Deliverables:
-- Python package
-- User guide (PDF or markdown)
+## How it works
+This Python tool extracts data from a URL, loads it into a SQLite3 database, and provides some functions to query and display the data.

+## Installation
+To install the package,
+1. fork or clone this repo
+2. Run on terminal: pip install et_tool_package